 A. We make a concerted effort to accommodate our gluten free riders!
 Each rest stop will have a GF items.
 Click here to see the offerings for 2017.
-We will also have a Gluten Free Lasagna available at the post ride feed.
+We will also have a Gluten Free items available at the post ride party.
 Check-in with a volunteer and request!

 Q. I want to bring my dog to the event.
 Do you offer dog sitting services?

 We have partnered with Sierra Dog Ventures who provide fantastic dog walking services and adventure camps for your dog!
 Be sure to check out all of their services by clicking here!